-3. Cite all sources used.
+4. Cite all sources used.

 This gives credit to the source of the information and provides Web users a way to verify the information is correct.
 Use parenthetic citations for each piece of information from another source, and a works cited list.
 Once you have obtained permission for multimedia materials, be sure to credit the author and cite the permission as well.
-See our page on the Citation Game.
+If you use free use resources, such as Creative Commons, follow their rules for citation.

-4. Put it in your own words.
+5. Put it in your own words.